peinser/peppol-directory-cache/README.md

 ## Why Use This Utility?

 - **Performance:** Reduces latency and load on the Peppol Directory by caching responses for repeated queries.
+Furthermore, the cache server is configured as to not stress the upstream server.
+In other words, the cache server handles the rate limiting to the Peppol directory.
+This can of course be configured.
+By default, we allow for 3 requests per second to the upstream.
 - **Reliability:** Mitigates rate limiting and service interruptions from the upstream directory.
 - **Correctness:** Ensures you generate the right UBL document type for each client, even as the Peppol landscape fragments.